Mycaptain

 Wireframe

-This is how the early wireframes looked like.
-On the left, we mapped out the purpose of each section, aligning with our design principles.
-The primary goal is to convince users to Purchase our course
+Here’s a look at the early wireframes.
+On the left, we mapped out the purpose of each section to align with our design decisions.
+The main goal was to guide users toward filling out the forms.

 Some more variation

-We subsequently transform these initial concepts into detailed visuals.
-Experimenting with various hues, forms, and arrangements.
-However, it seemed disorganized, so we persistently polished these designs.
+These are some initial concepts into detailed visuals.
+Experimenting with various hues and concept and arrangements.
+However, it still missing something, so we persistently polished these designs.

 User testing